bloomberg/memray/docs/run.rst

 In this native report, we can see all the internal C calls that are underneath.
 We can see that the memory allocation happens when the NumPy arrays are being added, due to ``PyNumber_Add`` appearing in the stack trace.
-Based on ``PyNumber_Multiply`` not appear in the stack trace, we can conclude that the temporary array created by NumPy is immediately freed (or that it didn't need to allocate memory in the first place, perhaps because it could reuse some already allocated memory).
+Based on ``PyNumber_Multiply`` not appearing in the stack trace, we can conclude that the temporary array created by NumPy is immediately freed (or that it didn't need to allocate memory in the first place, perhaps because it could reuse some already allocated memory).